MuhammedM294/smadi/README.rst

 ========

--         **Data Reading**:  Read and preprocess the input data from Supported data sources. :mod:`smadi.data_reader`
+-        **Data Reading**:  Read and preprocess the input data from Supported data sources.

--        **Climatology**: Compute the climatology for the input data based on different time steps (e.g., monthly, dekadal, weekly, etc.). :mod:`smadi.climatology`
+-        **Climatology**: Compute the climatology for the input data based on different time steps (e.g., monthly, dekadal, weekly, etc.).

--        **Anomaly Detection**: Detect anomalies based on the computed climatology using different anomaly detection indices. :mod:`smadi.anomaly_detectors`
+-        **Anomaly Detection**: Detect anomalies based on the computed climatology using different anomaly detection indices.

--        **Visualization**: Visualize the computed climatology and anomalies as time series, maps, and histograms. :mod:`smadi.plot , smadi.map`
+-        **Visualization**: Visualize the computed climatology and anomalies as time series, maps, and histograms.